jakubgania/jakubgania/README.md

 I'm a software developer from Dortmund, Germany.

 I mainly create websites, this is currently my main specialization.
-In my projects I use technologies such as HTML/CSS/JavaScript and additionaly Next.js and Tailwind CSS.
+In my projects I use technologies such as HTML - CSS - JavaScript and additionaly Next.js and Tailwind CSS.
 However, these are not the only technologies I use or have used in the past.

 Cloud technologies - this is the next topic that I am constantly discovering.
 I try to leran about typical cloud services and various concepts related to it.